 Edibles take much longer for users to feel the effects than smoking cannabis.
 Many new edible users wonder what went wrong because they are not used to the waiting period to feel the effects or their dose was too small.
 All are possibilities, but here are some other reasons why you may not be feeling anything from your edible experience, to begin with.

-There is a Difference in How the Body Digests an Edible
+There is a Difference in How the Body Digests Cannabis

 When cannabis is inhaled into the lungs via smoking or vaping, the bloodstream immediately absorbs all of the active compounds, including the THC.
 It then has a direct line to the brain.
 Our bodies have an endocannabinoid system, which is a system of neurotransmitters that helps regulate functions such as sleep and mood.
 It also has CB1 receptors.
 These receptors are the reason why the human body experiences a high from the THC.
 This is an almost immediate response to the drug.